 There are two types of SCI based on the loss of sensation and motor control in the body: incomplete injuries, which occur when there is a partial loss of sensation and motor control below the site, and complete injuries, where the victim loses all motor function and sensation below the site of the injury.

 The extent of the paralysis, as well as the location, depends on where the injury is sustained on the spine.
 Typically, victims lose sensation and motor control below the site of the injury.
 Paraplegia (where the victim loses feeling in the legs and torso) and quadriplegia (where the victim is paralyzed in both the legs and arms) is common in severe cases.

-To get started, schedule a free consultation for your spinal cord injury claim, or read what our clients have to say on our Gazda and Tadayon reviews page.
-You can also visit us in person at our welcoming and compassionate law firm, located at 2600 S Rainbow Boulevard, Suite 200.
+To get started, schedule a free consultation for your spinal injury claim, or read what our clients have to say on our Gazda and Tadayon reviews page.
+You can also visit us in person at our welcoming and compassionate law firm, located at 2600 S Rainbow Boulevard, Suite 200, Las Vegas, NV 89146.

 Spinal Injury FAQs

 The most important step you can take to ensure you receive appropriate compensation for a spine, brain or other serious injury is retaining the right firm to handle your case.
 No law firm can guarantee a legal outcome, but an experienced, aggressive personal injury firm with a successful track record like Gazda & Tadayon is more likely to provide the results you need.